How to eat an elephant…I mean knit a sweater

 100% machine washable merino wool, and is a plied yarn.

-If we choose to substitute another yarn for the yarn used in the sample, we will always achieve a slightly different effect.
-Of course, many yarns are quite similar to one another.
+If you substitute another yarn for the yarn used in the sample, you will achieve a slightly different effect.
+This is not a bad thing!
+There are LOTS of yarns that will work for the Gramps sweater.
+The key is the find a yarn that has a nice fabric (not too stiff and not too loose) at the pattern gauge.
 If you want to achieve a similar effect to the design with a different yarn, choose a yarn that:

 - is worsted weight that knits to the same gauge as the suggested yarn (18-20) Note: What is worsted weight yarn?
 Great question.
 Worsted weight is a yarn that knits to approximately 18-20 sts per 4 inches.